team-gsri/.github/.github/README.md

 ## What is this project

-This project serves as a document versioning management for general purpose documents that apply to multiple GSRI github repositories.
+This project serves as a document versioning management for general purpose documents that apply to multiple GSRI Github repositories.

 ## Rules and standards